eh3rrera/ocpj8-notes/10-Java-Concurrency/6-Use-parallel-Streams-including-reduction-decomposition-merging-processes-pipelines-and-performance.md

               BiFunction<U, ? super T, U> accumulator,
               BinaryOperator<U> combiner);
 ````
 Here, the identity element is both an initial seed value for the reduction and a default result if there are no input elements.
-The accumulator function takes a partial result and the next element, and produces a new partial result.
+The accumulator function takes a partial result and the next element and produces a new partial result.
 The combiner function combines two partial results to produce a new partial (or the final) result.
 Example:
 ````java
 int sum = numbers.parallelStream()
                   .reduce(0,